Alasdair Fraser & Natalie Haas:

-Alasdair and Natalie will return to host their fourth annual Trad String Workshop at the Ashokan Center.
+Alasdair and Natalie will return to host their fifth Trad String Workshop at the Ashokan Center.
 World-class Scottish traditional musicians and teachers, their workshops are a fantastic learning experience and tremendous fun for all.

-Join us from Friday dinner through Sunday lunch, plus Alasdair and Natalie’s special concert on Sunday May 7 at 3pm.
-Or if you can’t make the weekend, join us for the concert alone.
+Join us for the weekend…from Friday dinner through Sunday lunch.
+Tuition includes Alasdair and Natalie’s special concert on Sunday, May 6 at 3pm.
+If you can’t make the weekend, be sure not to miss the concert.

 The workshop is geared towards intermediate and advanced players.
 Alasdair and Natalie begin by working with everyone together using an effective group teaching approach designed to carry players of all levels to new heights.
 Each player has the opportunity to learn both melody and accompaniment with coaches on hand to offer accessible remedial sessions.
 Then later in the weekend Alasdair and Natalie also host separate fiddle and cello break out sessions.